 9. Use of a shower massager.
 This can also provide vigorous massage of the skin if the massager has a high-pressure pulsed setting.

 10. The kelp wrap.
-Although this newer nutritional balancing procedure is not specifically for the skin, it can help the skin, along with the rest of the body.
+Although this newer development procedure is not specifically for the skin and is messy, it can help the skin, along with the rest of the body.
 To learn more about it, please read Kelp on this website.

 11. Other remedies.
 The only ones we suggest are: